Deepakmukka1/Todo-CLI/README.md

 ```

-### 3. go to the file Todo-CLI using below command
+### 3. Go to the file Todo-CLI using below command

 ```
 cd Todo-CLI